joeabbey/diver/README.md

 # Diver

-This is a tool to interact with the APIs of the Docker Enterprise Edition products enabling an end user to provision, manage and monitor the platform.
+This is a `cli` tool to interact with the APIs of the Docker Enterprise Edition products enabling an end user to manage:

+- Docker Universal Control Plane
+- Docker Trusted Registry
+- Docker Store

 ## Downloading